devtron-labs/spot-usage-for-kubernetes/README.md

 # spot-usage-for-kubernetes

-how to balance cost and stability with spot n kubernetes
+How to balance cost and stability with spot in kubernetes.

 This repository is created to provide sample implementation of ideas espoused in blog ...